 It is prudent to know a few things before you start with the passage.
-One, GMAT passages follow a similar pattern.
+Firstly you should be aware that, GMAT passages follow a similar pattern.
 That’s why you know that the primary purpose is almost always found in the first or last paragraph.
 GMAT passages are not extremely critical about anything at all.
-And that is why the answer option that sounds extremely critical is never the answer to the given question.
 Seldom is the tone of the author critical and biased.
 If it’s a heavily biased passage, GMAT does not include it in its test series.

 When you do not understand much about a passage, read just the first and last paragraph.
 After all, these are where you find the answers to your questions, most of the time.
 There are passages from topics that sound unfamiliar to you.
 That’s what it is like to most exam takers.
 Remember again that prior information on the topic is not a requisite to answer the questions that follow the passage.
 If an option presents itself to be true only if an external assumption has to be made, it is not the answer.

-Whenever you read a passage, take a minute to tell yourself about what you have learned from the passage.
+Next, whenever you read a passage, take a minute to tell yourself about what you have learned from the passage.
 This would help you articulate the subject in words you understand.
 Never skip this step.